Speeding up the solution of the Site and Power Assignment Problem in Wireless Networks: Problem Formulation

-In principle, model \eqref{eq:initial} can be solved by MIP solvers.
-However, it is well-known (see, e.g.,\cite{avella,d2013gub,d2016towards}) that the following issues may arise: \begin{itemize} \item[\textbullet] the power received in each testpoint lies in a large interval, from very small values to huge, which makes the range of the coefficients in the constraint matrix very large and the solution process numerically unstable and possibly affected by error; \item[\textbullet] the big-$M$ coefficients lead to poor quality bounds that impact the effectiveness of standard solution procedures; \item[\textbullet] real-world problems lead to models with a huge number of variables and constraints. \end{itemize} These issues make solving real-life instances of this problem challenging.
-Therefore, our study aims at reporting some implementation details that can make the solution of this problem more efficient and fast.
+In principle, MIP solvers can solve model \eqref{eq:general}.
+However, it is well-known that the following issues may arise, as widely described, e.g., in \cite{d2013gub,d2016towards}: \begin{itemize} \item[\textbullet] the power received in each testpoint lies in a large interval, from very small values ($10^{-7}$) to huge ($10^5$), which makes the range of the coefficients $\tilde a_{tb}$ in the constraint matrix very large and the solution process numerically unstable and possibly affected by error; \item[\textbullet] the big-$M$ coefficients lead to poor quality bounds that impact the effectiveness of standard solution procedures; \item[\textbullet] real-world problems lead to models with a large number of variables and constraints. \end{itemize} These issues make the solution of real-life instances of this problem very challenging.
+Therefore, our study aims at making the solution of this problem more efficient and fast, hence practicable.